Kris Bryant Player Props: Rockies vs. Astros

 Kris Bryant At The Plate

-- Bryant is batting .260 with six doubles, five home runs and 21 walks.
+- Bryant is batting .264 with six doubles, six home runs and 21 walks.

+- Bryant has picked up a hit in 36 of 54 games this year, with multiple hits 17 times.

-- Bryant has had an RBI in 14 games this year (26.4%), including three multi-RBI outings (5.7%).
-He has also driven home three or more of his team's runs in one contest.
+- Bryant has had at least one RBI in 27.8% of his games this season (15 of 54), with two or more RBI three times (5.6%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.